Diana Villiers Negroponte: Biography

 Her latest book, published in 2020, was written while she was a public policy scholar at the Woodrow Wilson International Center for Scholars.
-Master Negotiator: James A. Baker, III's Role at the End of the Cold War, analyzes the events that took place from 1988-1992, such as the Tiananmen Square protests, German reunification, the repelling of Saddam Hussein from Iraq, the Madrid Peace Conference, and the achievement of peace in Central America.
+Master Negotiator: James A. Baker, III's Role at the End of the Cold War, analyzes the events that took place from 1988-1992, such as the 1989 Tiananmen Square protests and massacre, German reunification, the repelling of Saddam Hussein from Iraq, the Madrid Peace Conference, and the achievement of peace in Central America.

 On a voluntary basis, Diana Negroponte has supported environmental projects in Honduras, micro-enterprise lending in the Philippines, and Habitat for Humanity home-building in Mexico City and New York as well as feeding homeless populations in Washington D.C.

 She remains a trustee emeritus of Freedom House, emeritus board member of Habitat for Humanity's New York City chapter, chair of the Wilson Council at the Woodrow Wilson International Center for Scholars, and member of the Women's Foreign Policy Group and serves on the Advisory Board of the School of Global Policy & Strategy at University of California, San Diego.

 She has appeared on CNN, NBC, C-SPAN Washington Journal, and PBS Newshour and has written articles for national periodicals.
 She currently publishes articles for the Global Europe Program at the Woodrow Wilson Center.

 The Negropontes have five adopted children from Honduras: Marina, Alexandra, John, George and Sophia.
 They celebrate three grandchildren.